datmt/CKA-Examples/README.md

 ![img.png](img.png)

-# Deployment, Daemonset, Statefulset

-## Task 4: Create and scale a deployment
+## Task 2.2: Create and scale a deployment

 ###  Requirement
 Create a deployment using nginx image with 1 replica.